Adolfo Scilingo: Judgement

-The court found Scilingo guilty of crimes against humanity and torture and sentenced him to 640 years in jail.
-21 years for each for the murder of 30 victims, who were thrown from planes to their deaths, and a further five years for torture and five years illegal detention.
+The court found Scilingo guilty of crimes against humanity and torture and sentenced him to 640 years in jail, 21 years for each murder of 30 victims, who were thrown from planes to their deaths, and a further five years for torture and five years for illegal detention.
 Scilingo is unlikely to serve more than 30 years in jail as that is the maximum time a person can serve for non-terrorist offences.

 The Spanish case was the first use of a new Spanish law whereby people can be prosecuted for crimes committed outside Spain.
 Scilingo's confession prompted Argentines residing in Spain to press charges against him.
 It also led to Chileans living in Spain to file charges against their former dictator, Augusto Pinochet, who was later arrested in Britain at the request of Judge Baltasar Garzón.

-On 4 July 2007, the Supreme Court of Spain increased Scilingo's prison sentence to 1084 years (but effective for only 25 years) and altered the conviction to the specific penalties provided in the current criminal code for the crimes of murder and unlawful detention, but held that these crimes "constitute crimes against humanity according to international law".
+On 4 July 2007, the Supreme Court of Spain increased Scilingo's prison sentence to 1084 years (but effective for only 25 years) and altered the conviction to the specific penalties provided in the current criminal code for the crimes of murder and unlawful detention, but held that these crimes "constitute crimes against humanity according to international law."